 Inactivity-Induced Brain Fog

 Take a break and get your child moving.
 Exercise raises levels of oxygen, nutrients and the neuronal growth factor BDNF in the brain.
 All of these substances stimulate growth and synaptic formation in regions critical to learning, concentration and emotional balance.
 Sedentariness deprives your child of the mental benefits of physical activity.
+The right brain fog foods can help!

 Poor Nutrition and Energy Management